 By the time they reach their teen years, kids are well on their way to becoming young adults who face a whole new world of responsibilities.
-You can't hold your teen's hand through the whole journey, but you can help prepare them for it.
+You can't hold your teen's hand through the entire journey, but you can help prepare them for it.
 These tips can help you teach your teens what they need to know about finances, living arrangements, career, education and more.

 - Cars.
-A car is a huge responsibility and a great opportunity to teach your teen about financial responsibility and safety (both your teen's and that of passengers and other motorists).
+A car is a huge responsibility and a great opportunity to teach your teen about financial responsibility and safety, both your teen's and that of passengers and other motorists.
 Prepare your teen for car ownership by teaching budgeting and car shopping, insurance, maintenance, registration and inspection.

 - College.
-Long before high-school graduation, college-bound teens need to maintain a high grade point average, get involved in extracurricular activities, study for and take standardized exams like the SAT or ACT, and submit college applications (with essays and other possible components).
+Long before high-school graduation, college-bound teens need to maintain a high grade point average, get involved in extracurricular activities, study for and take standardized exams like the SAT or ACT, and submit college applications, with essays and other possible components.
 Discuss college options with teens so they can choose the schools best suited to you and your teen financially, geographically, socially, educationally and otherwise.
 Consider scholarships, grants, work-study programs or other means of financial aid to help cover the cost of college.

 - Finances.
 The sooner teens learn about responsible money management, the less likely they are to make financial mistakes that could take years to recover from.
 Help your teen open a bank account, balance a checkbook, set a monthly budget, organize bills and build credit responsibly.
 Explain investment opportunities and interest, and make yourself available if your teen has questions.